guanzo/vue-smooth-reflow/README.md

     Default: The components root element.

-    A reference to the element, or a CSS selector string.
+    An element reference, or a CSS selector string.
 The resolved element will transition reflows on registered properties.
 This element is referred to as the "smooth element".

     Use a selector string if the element is not rendered initially.
 If the selector returns multiple elements, the first one will be used.